Chameleon: Classification

-Change of color
+Change of colour

 Some chameleon species are able to change their skin coloration.
-Different chameleon species are able to vary their coloration and pattern through combinations of pink, blue, red, orange, green, black, brown, light blue, yellow, turquoise, and purple.
+Different chameleon species are able to vary their colouration and pattern through combinations of pink, blue, red, orange, green, black, brown, light blue, yellow, turquoise, and purple.
 Chameleon skin has a superficial layer which contains pigments, and under the layer are cells with very small (nanoscale) guanine crystals.
-Chameleons change color by "actively tuning the photonic response of a lattice of small guanine nanocrystals in the s-iridophores".
-This tuning, by an unknown molecular mechanism, changes the wavelength of light reflected off the crystals which changes the color of the skin.
-The color change was duplicated ex vivo by modifying the osmolarity of pieces of white skin.
+Chameleons change colour by "actively tuning the photonic response of a lattice of small guanine nanocrystals in the s-iridophores".
+This tuning, by an unknown molecular mechanism, changes the wavelength of light reflected off the crystals, which changes the colour of the skin.
+The colour change was duplicated ex vivo by modifying the osmolarity of pieces of white skin.

-Color change in chameleons has functions in camouflage, but most commonly in social signaling and in reactions to temperature and other conditions.
+Colour change in chameleons has functions in camouflage, but most commonly in social signalling and reactions to temperature and other conditions.
 The relative importance of these functions varies with the circumstances, as well as the species.
-Color change signals a chameleon's physiological condition and intentions to other chameleons.
-Because chameleons are ectothermic, another reason why they change color is to regulate their body temperatures, either to a darker color to absorb light and heat to raise their temperature, or to a lighter color to reflect light and heat, thereby either stabilizing or lowering their body temperature.
-Chameleons tend to show brighter colors when displaying aggression to other chameleons, and darker colors when they submit or "give up".
-Some species, particularly those of Madagascar and some African genera in rainforest habitats, have blue fluorescence in their skull tubercles, deriving from bones and possibly serving a signaling role.
+Colour change signals a chameleon's physiological condition and intentions to other chameleons.
+Because chameleons are ectothermic, another reason why they change colour is to regulate their body temperatures, either to a darker colour to absorb light and heat to raise their temperature, or to a lighter colour to reflect light and heat, thereby either stabilizing or lowering their body temperature.
+Chameleons tend to show brighter colours when displaying aggression to other chameleons, and darker colours when they submit or "give up".
+Most chameleon genera (exceptions are Chamaeleo, Rhampholeon and Rieppeleon) have blue fluorescence in a species-specific pattern in their skull tubercles, and in Brookesia there is also some in tubercles on the body.
+The fluorescence is derived from bones that only are covered in very thin skin and possibly serves a signaling role, especially in shaded habitats.